OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 ### autocreated-meters

-MAMAC and Obvius meters can be automatically created.
+TODO MAMAC, Obvius & eGauge meters can be automatically created.
 The code needs to be updated so the unit associated with the meter can be added as part of creating the meter.
-Note if there is no appropriate unit then it would be nice to create it but we could choose to reject the request.
+Note if there is no appropriate unit then create the meter (so we don't lose data) but make its graphic unit be null and not displayable.
+These meters will not be graphable until the admin edits the meter.
+This should be logged as a warning.

 ### unit-display